Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Doolandella has five active public transport stops, all of which are bus stops.
-These stops are served by one route collectively providing 165 weekly passenger trips.
-The average distance from residents to the nearest stop is 305 meters.
+These stops are served by a single route that provides 165 weekly passenger trips in total.
+The accessibility of these transport services is rated as good, with residents typically located 305 meters from the nearest stop.

-Service frequency averages 23 trips per day across all routes, equating to approximately 33 weekly trips per individual stop.
+On average, there are 23 trips per day across all routes, which equates to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport